Historic Oakwood

 • Crawford and Son (New American): "Innovative dishes, great atmosphere.
 A must-visit in Raleigh."

 • Oakwood Cafe (Cuban): "Authentic Cuban cuisine in a cozy setting.
-The ropa vieja is fantastic."
+The ropa vieja is outstanding."

 • Bida Manda (Laotian): "Exotic flavors in a beautiful setting.
-Try the crispy pork belly soup."
+Try the crispy rice salad."

-• Poole's Diner (Southern): "Elevated comfort food.
+• Poole's Diner (Southern): "Comfort food elevated.
 The macaroni au gratin is legendary."

-• Beasley's Chicken + Honey (Southern): "Best fried chicken in Raleigh.
+• Beasley's Chicken + Honey (Southern): "Fried chicken perfection.
 The chicken and waffles are a must-try."

 Shopping, Entertainment